quantatrisk/quantatrisk.github.io/content/posts/Generator-of-an-Ito-Diffusion.md

 Quoting from Gardiner [ref]:

 > The forward equation gives more directly the values of measurable quantities as a function of the observed time $t$, and tends to used more commonly in applications.
-The backward equation finds most applications in the study of *fist passage time* or *exit problems*, in which we find the probability that a particle leaves a region in a given time..
+The backward equation finds most applications in the study of *fist passage time* or *exit problems*, [ref] in which we find the probability that a particle leaves a region in a given time.
 >